DeppSRL/open_bilanci/docs/templates.rst

 =========
 The way templates are handled in ``django`` suggests a hierarchy of templates, extending from base.

+The extension point is indicated right after the template complete name, between round brackets.

+The urls where the template is used are shown among square brackets, after the title.

-The templates are listed, along with the components they include.
+The templates are listed, along with the UI elements they include.
+A link to the corresponding UI element detailed description is present, when available.

 Blocks are within square brackets, with the default components shown after the column (i.e. [content: composizione]).